Father of Modern Wine?: Pinot Noir and its Extended Family Tree

 Pinot Gris or Pinot Grigio is said to have been introduced to Italy at the beginning of the nineteenth century by a producer who cultivated it in the provinces of Alessandria and Cuneo in the Piedmont region of north-western Italy, but its presence in the Valle d’Aosta under the name Malvoisie was already attested by Gatta and its cultivation there might well predate Pinot Gris’ introduction to the Piedmont.

-Perhaps the most famous of all Pinots, other than Pinot Noir, is its direct opposite colour-wise, Pinot Blanc.
+Perhaps the most famous of all Pinots, other than Pinot Noir, is its direct opposite color-wise, Pinot Blanc.
 Blanc also emerged from a genetic mutation of Pinot Noir, a development which led to some confusion concerning this varietal for many, many years.
 In the eighteenth century and for much of the nineteenth it was believed that Pinot Blanc was actually a strand of Chardonnay and was often termed Charonnet Pinot Blanc or Pinot Blanc Chardonnet.

 Pulliat’s findings were officially accepted by the French viticultural community in 1872 following demonstrations and talks at the Lyon viticultural exhibition held that year.
 However, because of the confusion which reigned prior to this, every reference to Pinot Blanc which was made prior to 1868 has to be treated with some circumspection and may have actually been a reference to wines made from Chardonnay.

 Pinot Blanc differs from Pinot Noir in some respects.
 It buds earlier and ripens faster.
-It is fond of deep, warmer soils and can be more productive that Pinot Gris and Pinot Noir.
+It is fond of deep, warmer soils and can be more productive than Pinot Gris and Pinot Noir.
 The berries are also generally smaller and they are more resistant to cold weather, although more susceptible to fungal disease.

 Pinot Meunier, Pinot Noir Précoce and Pinot Teinturier